Winding Up Petition: A 2026 Guide For Directors & SMEs

 British Home Stores (2016)

-Who can make a winding-up petition?
+Who can issue a winding-up petition?

 - Trade creditors